BijoSetu/Ca1-cdk-project-ESS/README.md

 #### Restricted Review Updates

 - The **PUT** and **POST** REST APIs that handle posting and updating reviews can only be accessed by existing users.
-- An **Authorization token** received during sign-up must be used in the API request header to perform these actions.
+- An **Authorization token** received during sign-in must be used in the API request header to perform these actions.